E4S-Project/e4s-cl/docs/reference/launch.rst

         To ensure the arguments are understood correctly, an additional \
         :kbd:`--` can be added between the launcher options and the command.
+        All launcher and command arguments are passed through as-is once the split is clear.

         See the examples below for an illustration.